 So I scooped and hauled and dumped and filled and covered for another fifteen minutes or so when all of a sudden the entire pot of coffee and fifty two ounces of lemon water I had been drinking all night decided it was time to go.
 Now.
 I had poop on my shoes.
 Poop on my sock (thus on my foot) and dirt all over my hands.
 I made a mad dash for the house, dragging my treadless crocs on the cleaner parts of the grass, stairs and deck to get as much of the brown stuff off as possible.
 I be-lined through the kitchen to the basement bathroom.
 (I used the shower in the utility room down there and I went ahead and changed the laundry, throwing in my poopy dog pants in while I was at it.

-The stuff I pulled out of my poopy pants pockets
+The stuff I pulled out of my poopy pants pockets before throwing them in the washer. |

 The bad news is I haven’t yet asked my neighbor if they have a pet rabbit for their grandkids.
 Nor do I know if I just paid respects to the Easter Bunny.

-Snuggle and Nap Time!
+Snuggle and Nap Time! |

 The good news is that my pants, socks, shoes and feet are all washable.
 And that I couldn’t possibly have stayed mad at the dogs.
 They are so cute and snuggly that as soon as I had showered and fed them, they didn’t give me any choice but to snuggle in with them for a short winter’s nap.